 - Pour the still-wet sand into a baking tray or a large glass pan.

 - Bake for 20 minutes at 200 degrees Fahrenheit.

 - Place it in a pot and add enough water to fully submerge the sand.

 - Cover the pot and let it boil for about 20 minutes.

 Mix To The Right Consistency

-You should add water until your sand reaches the right consistency.
-This will be sandcastle-like and able to hold its shape.
-If done properly, your hermit crabs can safely burrow under the substrate without cave-ins.
-During this step, make sure to use dechlorinated water.
-Hermit crabs are sensitive to chlorine.
-You can achieve this by:
+Add water until your sand reaches the right consistency, which will be sandcastle-like and able to hold its shape.
+Hermit crabs can safely burrow under the substrate without cave-ins.

-- Types of sand available.
+- Availability.
 Quikrete may be what you can find most easily.

-- Your budget.
-Gathering from the beach may be a cost-effective method, but be sure to clean it properly.
+- Budget.
+Gathering sand from the beach may be cost-effective, but clean it throughly.

 - Aesthetic preferences.
 If you prefer brighter colors, aquarium sand may look nice.